usgs/groundmotion-processing/docs/overview/workspace.md

 * `TraceProcessingParameters` for parameters associated with the waveform trace processing.

-* `SteamProcessingParameters` for parameters associated with processing the channels for a station.
+* `StreamProcessingParameters` for parameters associated with processing the channels for a station.

-* `AuxArrays` for noise and signal spectra, including smoothed signal spectra.
+* `Cache` for derived values that are not standard products and require significant processing to compute, such as noise and signal spectra, including smoothed signal spectra.

 * (Potential future addition) `SurfaceWaveforms` for waveform time histories on a surface.